Darkchanze/django_pc_webshop_api/README.md

 # Django PC Webshop API - Local Development

-A RESTful API for a PC Components Webshop, developed with Django REST Framework.
+A RESTful API for a PC Components Webshop, developed with Django REST Framework and a React Frontend.
 This version is optimized for local development.

 ## 🚀 Features

 - RESTful API with Django REST Framework
+- React Frontend with modern UI
+- AI-powered PC Configuration Recommendations
 - JWT Authentication
 - SQLite Database (for local development)
 - Swagger/OpenAPI Documentation